New York City

 NYC HDC's LAMP Program provided bonds and subsidy to develop low-income housing in NYC.
 This program is no longer active.

 Households earning less than 60% of the area media income (AMI).

-New construction, substantial rehabilitation and conversions of non-residential buildings for developments containing a minimum of 50 residential units.
+Nonprofit or for-profit developers of new construction, substantial rehabilitation and conversions of non-residential buildings for developments containing a minimum of 50 residential units.
 Tax-credit-eligible units must serve households earning 60% of the area median income (AMI) or below where either 1) 20% of the units are affordable to those earning 40% AMI or below, or 2) 20% of the units are set aside for homeless households.

 Funding Award Details

 LAMP combines a first mortgage, funded by tax-exempt bonds, with a second mortgage financed by HDC's corporate reserves, 4% As of Right Tax Credits and other subsidies.

 First mortgage: Rates vary.
 See HDC's term sheet for details.